 Given its long history, it should come as no surprise that Winston-Salem has a wealth of museums and historical sites.
 The Old Salem Museum & Gardens is a popular destination for both families and history buffs.
 Daily visitors to Old Salem have the opportunity to watch historical craftsmen, including potters, shoemakers, and apothecaries.
 The museum also offers a variety of hands-on activities, including writing with a quill and botanical watercolor painting.
 Residents also flock to the museum’s seasonal events—the Salem Christmas is a celebration of Moravian traditions that takes place throughout the town of Salem.

 Baseball lovers can head down to BB&T Ballpark to take in a Winston-Salem Dash game.
 A Class A-Advanced team, the Dash is also a Chicago White Sox farm team.
 For those who prefer a more hands-on sporting experience, paddleboard lessons are offered at several area lakes.
 Local Yoga instructors even offer paddleboard-based classes!

 Winston-Salem Real Estate

-Modern Winston-Salem homes range from grand estates on over an acre of land, to luxury condominiums.
+Modern Winston-Salem homes for sale range from grand estates on over an acre of land, to luxury condominiums.
 Small bungalows can also be found for a bargain.
-Brookberry Farm, a converted dairy farm, is now a planned community that features over 900 homes, several parks, a barn, pool and several other amenities.
+A converted dairy farm, Brookberry Farm is now a planned community that features over 900 homes, several parks, a barn, pool, and several other amenities.
 The community features both existing single-family homes for purchase, as well as lots on which you can build your dream home.